gbburleigh/scrapelib/README.md

 # Reporter

 Compiles report of current state saved by DriverBot and sends them to user at an interval of their choosing.
 Logs failures, errors, and other important information.

+# Changelog

+<h2>(1/10/21)</h2>
+<p>Added the DriverBot class.
+This is the main interface through which users will interact with the library.
+Added the Schedule module to handle the processing of jobs automatically at intervals.
+Added the Crawler class.
+Inherits DriverBot webdriver in order to crawl different forums and find raw HTML data for forum posts.
+HTML data is saved to cache and sent to ThreadScraper for parsing.</p>

+<h2>(1/11/21)</h2>
+<p> Added temporary ThreadScraper file to hold testing class.
+Added URL scraping on Crawler for finding new posts.
+Implemented BeautifulSoup object in scraper for HTML parsing.
+Added logging and fixed Chrome processes not closing after program is closed.
+Adjusted config on webdriver-manager module for reduced clutter on CLI at runtime. </p>